vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2025-05/Philocoffea-257.md

-> When >= 7 grind espresso ejects all over the machine, this could indicate a sign of channeling, considering the strong acidity with bitterness in aftertaste, might need to try 6 grind 1:1.5 yield
+> When >= 7 grind espresso ejects all over the machine, this could indicate a sign of channeling, considering the strong acidity with bitterness in aftertaste, might need to try <6 grind 1:1.5 yield, or lower temperature e.g. 85C